HTTP GET vs CONNECT: Discover the Crucial Differences

 The primary difference between GET and CONNECT methods lies in their intended purpose and functionality.
 The GET method is designed to request and retrieve resources from a server without modifying the data.
 In contrast, the CONNECT method establishes a network connection, typically through an HTTP proxy, to create a secure communication channel between the client and server.

-See also HTTP GET vs POST: Discover the Crucial Differences
+See also HTTP POST VS HEAD: Discover the Crucial Differences

 Security Considerations